koji-project/koji/docs/source/server_howto.rst

     ; ALSO NOTE: This is the PEM file, NOT the crt cert = /etc/kojid/kojid.pem

-    ;certificate of the CA that issued the client certificate ca = /etc/kojid/koji_ca_cert.crt

     ;certificate of the CA that issued the HTTP server certificate serverca = /etc/kojid/koji_ca_cert.crt